 Tools to Validate Schema Markup

-- Screaming Frog: Audit structured data across your site at scale.
+- Screaming Frog: Audits structured data across a whole site at once, which beats checking pages one by one.

 Best Practices for Using Structured Data